 Which coloring books are best for beginners?

-The easy answer is .. the one’s you like to color in. but how do you figure that out?
+The easy answer is .. the ones you like to color in. but how do you figure that out?
 Dover Publications / Creative Haven coloring books are going to be the best bargain when you start out and are perfect for the beginning colorist.
 There are books from mandalas to vampires to choose from.
 You will quickly learn which of them are your favorites because you will be anxious to pick that book up again and again.

-Gelly Roll Glitter Pens aka Stardust Meteor
+- Stardust Meteor Gelly Roll Glitter Pens

-Gelly Roll Glitter Pens – Stardust Galaxy
+- Stardust Galaxy Gelly Roll Glitter Pens – At Blicks Art

 If you also scrapbook or stamp (or you are surprising someone crafty with a gift they will adore) you might just want to go ahead and get this giant box of Sakura Gelly Rolls with every cool gel pen they make.
-The best thing about it is the case they come in… a divided plastic case that you can’t seem to find anywhere to buy on its own.
+The best thing about it is the case they come in a divided plastic case that you can’t seem to find anywhere to buy on its own.

 74 Sakura Gelly Roll Gel Pens – This Set Contains:

 - Metallic – 14 different colored gel pens.